mayorD19/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10-A script that displays the result of BREATH to the power LOVE.
 11-A script that converts binary into base 10.
 12-A script that prints combination of letter except oo.
+13-A script that prints a number in 2 decimal places.